linuskangsoftware/website/README.md

-# site
+# Website
-The @linuskangsoftware about page, all open-sourced under the Apache-2.0 license.

-The website is available at https://org.linuskang.au
+Access the site at https://software.linuskang.au